cloudfoundry/gorouter/README.md

 * `warn` - An unexpected state has occurred.
 Examples: the router tried to publish data that could not be encoded as JSON
 * `info`, `debug` - An expected event has occurred.
 Examples: a new CF component was registered with the router, the router has begun to prune routes for stale droplets.

-## Notes

-* 03/05/13: Code is now used on CloudFoundry.com.

-* 1/25/13: The code in this repository has not yet been used on CloudFoundry.com.

-* 1/25/13: While this implementation can easily support WebSocket connections it does not yet.

 ## Contributing